-aluation of Coni ella castaneicola for bundles of v whips and seedli ngs Rating of the likelihood of pest freedom Pest free with sor me exceptional cas es (based on the M Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of 9,849 9,925 9,965 9,988 9,998 pest-free bundles out of 10,000 bundles out of 10,000 bundles out of 10,000 bundles out of 10,000 bundles out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 2 out of 10,000 bundles 12 out of 10,000 bundles 35 out of 10,000 bundles 75 out of 10,000 bundles 151 out of 10,000 bundles for the evaluation the pathogen.
-Int wounds.
-Infection are expected to b of the nurseries.
-In possible.
-Measures taken General measures measures include media; (c) inspect removal of infector Interception re In the EUROPHYT plants for planting C. castaneicola bo fection of leaves an n courts represented be present.
-The ho Altogether, this suc n against the pes is taken by the nurs (a) the use of cer tions, surveillance, ed plant material a cords I/TRACES-NT data g neither from the nd twigs may occur ad by wounds and sts can be present ggests that the ass st and their effic series are effective tified plant materia monitoring, samp nd (e) application base there are no UK nor from other r by means of coni injuries of biotic ar either inside or in sociation with the c acy against the patho al; (b) the treatmer ling and laboratory of pest control pro records of notificat nd abiotic origin the surroundings ommodity may be gen. These nt of the growing testing; (d) the ducts.
-NT, online).
+Overview of the ev aluation of Coni ella castaneicola for bundles of v whips and seedli ngs Rating of the likelihood of pest freedom Pest free with sor Pest free with some exceptional cases (based on the Median).
+Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free bundles 9,849 out of 10,000 bundles 9,925 out of 10,000 bundles 9,965 out of 10,000 bundles 9,988 out of 10,000 bundles 9,998 out of 10,000 bundles Percentile of the distribution 5% 25% Median 75% 95% Proportion of infected bundles 2 out of 10,000 bundles 12 out of 10,000 bundles 35 out of 10,000 bundles 75 out of 10,000 bundles 151 out of 10,000 bundles Summary of the information used for the evaluation Coniella castaneico robur is reported means of conidia biotic and abiotic or in the surround the commodity m Measures taker General measures measures include media; (c) inspect removal of infected Possibility that the pest could become associated with the commodity Coniella castaneicola is present in the UK, although reports are still scattered.
+Quercus robur is reported as a host of this pathogen.
+Infection of leaves and twigs may occur means of conidia through wounds.
+Infection courts represented by wounds and injuri biotic and abiotic origin are expected to be present.
+The hosts can be present either is or in the surroundings of the nurseries.
+Altogether, this suggests that the association the commodity may be possible.
+Measures taken against the pest and their efficacy General measures taken by the nurseries are effective against the pathogen.
+These measures include (a) the use of certified plant material; (b) the treatment of the grow media; (c) inspections, surveillance, monitoring, sampling and laboratory testing; (d) removal of infected plant material and (e) application of pest control products.
+Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plan for planting neither from the UK nor from other countries due to the presence of C. castaneu between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
 Shortcomings of current measures/procedures None observed.
-Main uncertainties The level of susceptibility of Q. petraea to the pathogen.
-Whether symptoms on Q. petraea are recognisable and may be promptly detected.
-The presence/abundance of the pathogen in the area where the nurseries are located.
-How accurate is the removal of infected leaves which may represent a source of inoculum from the ground.
+Whether symp The presence/ How accurate inoculum from Isceptibility of Q. n otoms on Q. robur abundance of the p is the removal of i the ground. bathogen in the are nd may be prompt a where the nurser ch may represent ies are located.